Electric dinner cruise on the Oslofjord

-- Experience the atmosphere inside a warm and comfortable panoramic lounge or outside from one of our spacious decks, while enjoying a delicious brunch.
+- Experience the atmosphere inside a warm and comfortable panoramic lounge or outside from a spacious deck, while enjoying a 3-course dinner

 Starting point